-Using a data manager, identify the SAXS frames corresponding to the SEC sample elution peak.
-Import frames from the center of the peak into a SAXS data processing program and average the frames.
+Using an online data manager, identify the SAXS frames corresponding to the sample elution peak.
+Import frames from the peak into a SAXS data processing program and average the frames to create an average non-corrected scattering curve.

-Then, load the frames of the automated buffer correction file and confirm that the high q regions of the averaged frames and the buffer frames match.
+For SEC-SAXS, load the averaged buffer created by the processing-pipeline and confirm that the high-q region of the buffer and the non-corrected scattering curve created in 5.1. match.

+Load all auto-subtracted frames from the peak, scale them to each other and compare them with the CORMAP test to ensure that there are no systematic differences between the frames.
+Average all curves to obtain the final SAXS curve.

-Authors: Does automated buffer correction need to be selected during setup of any of the programs, or is it enabled by default?
+Authors: Does automated buffer correction need to be selected during setup of any of the programs, or is it enabled by default? enabled by default

-Compare all of the sample frames from the peak with the CORMAP test to ensure that there are no systematic differences between the frames.
+For IEC-SAXS, load 50 frames from each step of the buffer run and average them.
+Compare these averages to the non-corrected curve created in 5.1. and select the buffer whose high-q region matches best.
+Subtract this buffer from non-corrected curve to create the final SAXS curve.

 Determine the radius of gyration and the pair-distance distribution.
 Then, perform ab initio modeling to determine the most representative model of the protein.